wknott/currency-converter-react/README.md

 ## Description

-A simple application that allows you to convert currencies:
+A simple application that allows you to convert currencies downloaded from the European Central Bank.

-- złoty
-- euro
-- dolar amerykański
-- funt szterling
-- hrywna (Ukraina)
-- frank szwajcarski

-More currencies will be released in the future.
 Custom hook has been used to determine the current time and date.

 ## Screenshot